kdreamix/ComposeCatAdpotion/README.md

 A simple cat adoption app.

 ## :bulb: Motivation and Context
-First compose app, surprised by how easily to get things done
+First compose app, surprised by how easily to get things done.

 ## :camera_flash: Screenshots